learning2hash/learning2hash.github.io/index.md

 ---

-### 🤝 Contributing to the Collection
+### 🤝 Contribute to the Collection
 <p>
-This site is maintained as a community resource.
+This site is maintained as a community-driven literature review.
 If you have authored or come across a relevant paper, we encourage you to contribute via our submission form or GitHub pull request.
 See the <a href="contributing.html">Contributing</a> page for details.
 </p>

 <p>